Educational robotics

 Educational robotics teaches the design, analysis, application and operation of robots.
 Robots include articulated robots, mobile robots or autonomous vehicles.
 Educational robotics can be taught from elementary school to graduate programs.
 Robotics may also be used to motivate and facilitate the instruction other, often foundational, topics such as computer programming, artificial intelligence or engineering design.

 Education and training

 Robotics engineers design robots, maintain them, develop new applications for them, and conduct research to expand the potential of robotics.
 Robots have become a popular educational tool in some middle and high schools, as well as in numerous youth summer camps, raising interest in programming, artificial intelligence and robotics among students.
 First-year computer science courses at several universities now include programming of a robot in addition to traditional software engineering-based coursework.

-Physically coded robots

-Physically coded robots are robots that are used physically.
-A good example is a toy, and it is a play-based learning to very young students.

 Category of Educational robotics

 The categories of educational robots seen as having more than one category.
 It can be alienated into four categories and it is based on their physical design, coding method and educational method is the alienated made.
 These categories can also be used to determine the type of robot that should be used and it give the needed output for a classroom.
 Tangibly, coded robots uses a physical means of coding instead of the screens coding.